 The present clinical QbTest study demonstrated that after a single dose of MPH, almost all CPT parameters, along with the results from a motion analysis, improved in children and adolescents with ADHD.
 This was not the case for the anticipatory errors included in the ObImpulsivity parameter.
-However, not all ObTest parameters improved to the same degree and with the same potential clinical importance since the effect sizes were moderate to large.
-In general, these findings mirror the effects of MPH treatment already reported with regard to the CPT parameters reaction time, reaction time variability, and response inhibition (for review, see Coghill et al).
+However, not all QbTest parameters improved to the same degree and with the same potential clinical importance since the effect sizes were moderate to large.
+In general, these findings mirror the effects of MPH treatment already reported with regard to the CPT parameters reaction time, reaction time variability, and response inhibition (for review, see Coghill et al43).
 Specifically, our results closely correspond to two previous studies with the QbTest, which also tested the effects of a single MPH dose.
-Vogt and Williams demonstrated that children and adolescents had lower activity and inattention/ impulsivity measures after one MPH dose, but no change in the anticipatory parameter, the same as in our study.
-Günther et al evaluated short-acting and long-acting MPH over the course of a day and observed that the parameters for inattention and hyperactivity significantly decreased in both medication groups, whereas a decrease in commission errors was only evident with short-acting MPH.
-Partially different from our findings.
-Dam et al showed significant improvement in the number of omissions, reaction time, correct responses and activity, without improvement in reaction time variability, the anticipatory parameter, correct non-responses and commission errors using the QbTest.
-Several studies with other CPT tests have shown slightly different findings from ours; some studies have shown improvements in omission errors, 17-19 commission errors, 16-18,20,21 response time, 16-19 and variability, 16-20 while others reported no changes in omission 16,21 or commission errors.
-19 proportion of children and adolescents in our study that improved their post-MPH performance is relatively similar to the results of some other studies.
-For example, Ramtvedt et al showed that up to 72% of children diagnosed with ADHD improved after dextroamphetamine or MPH use in a six-week trial.
-In a study that evaluated the MPH response within 40 days, 84% of children and adolescents with hyperkinetic disorder had a robust treatment response with objective measures reverted to the population mean.
-Nevertheless, the proportion of those who respond to MPH is highly variable.
-One study with computerized neuropsychological testing, including CPT, showed the response rate ranging from 18% to 85% after six weeks of MPH treatment, while a study with a classical CPT showed that 77% of children with ADHD improved with respect to the number of omission errors and 55% improved their commission errors, after MPH.
-13 Dougherty et al 44 for example, reported that 39% of adolescents with ADHD and conduct disorders experienced a decrease in commission errors in an acute MPH challenge on a CPT test variant.
+Vogt and Williams25 demonstrated that children and adolescents had lower activity and inattention/ impulsivity measures after one MPH dose, but no change in the anticipatory parameter, the same as in our study.
+Günther et al27 evaluated short-acting and long-acting MPH over the course of a day and observed that the parameters for inattention and hyperactivity significantly decreased in both medication groups, whereas a decrease in commission errors was only evident with short-acting MPH.
+Partially different from our findings, Dam et al26 showed significant improvement in the number of omissions, reaction time, correct responses and activity, without improvement in reaction time variability, the anticipatory parameter, correct non-responses and commission errors using the QbTest.
+Several studies with other CPT tests have shown slightly different findings from ours; some studies have shown improvements in omission errors,^{17-19} commission errors,^{16-18,20,21} response time,16-19 and variability,16-20 while others reported no changes in omission^{16,21} or commission errors.19

+When CPT parameters and a motion analysis of the QbTest were analyzed collectively as three cardinal parameters after MPH intake, the greatest improvement in children and adolescents was observed for inattention (85.1% and 91.1%, respectively), following improvements for activity (71.7% and 76.2%, respectively) and, lastly, impulsivity (50.4% and 44.7%, respectively).
+The proportion of children and adolescents in our study that improved their post-MPH performance is relatively similar to the results of some other studies.
+For example, Ramtvedt et al36 showed that up to 72% of children diagnosed with ADHD improved after dextroamphetamine or MPH use in a six-week trial.
+In a study that evaluated the MPH response within 40 days, 84% of children and adolescents with hyperkinetic disorder had a robust treatment response with objective measures reverted to the population mean.25 Nevertheless, the proportion of those who respond to MPH is highly variable.
+One study with computerized neuropsychological testing, including CPT, showed the response rate ranging from 18% to 85% after six weeks of MPH treatment,7 while a study with a classical CPT showed that 77% of children with ADHD improved with respect to the number of omission errors and 55% improved their commission errors, after MPH.13 Dougherty et al44 for example, reported that 39% of adolescents with ADHD and conduct disorders experienced a decrease in commission errors in an acute MPH challenge on a CPT test variant.